Critical Race and Ethnic Studies (CRE)

 CRE 325.
 Identity, Race, Gender, Class.
 (3)

 Develops conceptual tools and critical perspectives that enable students to better understand and analyze the processes through which identities are constructed and experienced.
 Learning activities facilitate analysis of individual identities as experienced through the life cycle and across diverse cultural and subcultural contexts, and build a systematic understanding of the processes and dynamics through which identities and identity groups develop and interact.
-IC.
-PA-4B.
 CAS-C.

 Cross-listed with ATH/LAS/WGS.